Complex numbers

 Fig. 3-5

-Exponential function exp(x) as a Maclaurin power series.
+The exponential function as a power series

 Chapter 3.3.4 Complex exponential function exp(z)